-- Downer Beginning: Hollis finding out that he is sterile, that he is not the real father of his children, and that he must now try to talk Gavin out of suicide.
+- Downer Beginning: Hollis finding out that he is sterile, meaning that he is not the real father of his children, and that he must now try to talk Gavin out of suicide.

 - Egocentrically Religious: With Shana, it's merely that the nature of the universe conforms to her personal emotional needs.
 Joe takes things several steps further.
-The universe he live in revolves around himself and his personal relationship with Jesus Christ.
+The universe he lives in revolves around himself and his personal relationship with Jesus Christ.

 - Entitled to Have You: Gavin sees himself as Shana's appointed savior from an oppressive life.